 Living mindfully of course also leads to a feeling of well-being and a deeper appreciation for life.
 You are no longer preoccupied with a regretful past or an uncertain future.
 You are instead fully focused on the moment, and in the moment you always have control over how you respond to and think about the events and circumstances of your life.
 As a result, there is no need to indulge in addictions or unhelpful behaviors because all these things have roots in a past or future state.
 Living in the moment filters out these variables and allows you to experience life as it really is.

 As a result of all this, mindfulness successfully helps you to defuse negativity, turbulent thoughts, aggression and even boredom.
 You become so “locked-in” to the moment that everything else just fades away out of sight and out of mind — even if just for a brief moment to help provide you with the necessary clarity and insight you need to move your life forward in a better way.

 Practical Exercises to Help You Live More Mindfully

-Living mindfully requires patience, effort and dedication.
+Living mindfully requires patience, effort, and dedication.
 In fact, it also requires that we break out of old habits and patterns of behavior that are currently forcing us to live in a past that can no longer be changed, or a future that hasn’t as yet been written.

 To break out of old patterns it’s helpful to begin living more consciously and intentionally throughout the day.
-And this of course can be done in the following ways:
+And this, of course, can be done in the following ways:

 Beginning today, pay close attention to the taste of the food you are eating.
-Eat slowly, carefully and silenty.
+Eat slowly, carefully and silently.
 Chew your food thoroughly.
 In fact, reflect on every ingredient within each mouthful of food.
 Mindfulness will help you to experience the true joy of eating and will likewise draw your attention to the silent power contained within every moment.

 Mindfully Experience Your Surroundings